 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose symptoms may include drowsiness, dizziness, agitation, depression, thinking problems, lack of energy, double vision, problems with speech or coordination, stomach pain, feeling light-headed, fainting, and seizure (convulsions).
+An overdose of topiramate can be fatal.
+Overdose can cause drowsiness, agitation, depression, double vision, thinking problems, problems with speech or coordination, fainting, and seizure (convulsions).

 What should I avoid while taking Topamax?